 The first keeper’s pet cat jumped to its death, so panicked by the dramatic swaying of the tower during a storm.
-The keeper, Isaac Dunham, wrote that a storm in March ‘makes the light reel like a Drunken man.’
-He asked the government to strengthen the tower, but he was ignored.
+The keeper, Isaac Dunham, wrote that a storm in March “makes the light reel like a Drunken man.”
+He asked the government to strengthen the tower, but the government ignored him.
 Dunham quit on Oct.
 7, 1851.

-John Bennett took Dunham’s place, confident the tower was safe.
+John Bennett took Dunham’s place, confident in the safety of the tower.
 Then he changed his mind.
 On April 16, a fierce nor’easter pounded the tower.
 During a lull at the beginning of the storm, Bennett had rowed across to the mainland.
-His two assistant keepers, Joseph Wilson and Joseph Antoine, remained, terrified by the reeling lighthouse but heroically keeping the lantern lit and the bell ringing.
+His two assistant keepers, Joseph Wilson and Joseph Antoine, remained.
+Though terrified by the reeling lighthouse, they heroically kept the lantern lit and the bell ringing.

 Message in a Bottle

 Sometime around midnight the surging waves snapped off the central support to the tower.
 At 1 a.m., the residents on shore heard the furious sound of the keepers pounding the lighthouse bell.
-It was probably then that the lighthouse toppled into the sea.
+The lighthouse probably toppled into the sea about then.

 Two days later a Gloucester fisherman found a message from the keepers in a bottle: “The beacon cannot last any longer.
 She is shaking a good three feet each way as I write.
 God bless you all.”

 Joseph Antoine’s body washed ashore at Nantasket.
-Joseph Wilson was found on Gull Rock, dead from exhaustion and exposure.
+Joseph Wilson died of exhaustion and exposure on Gull Rock.

 For the next nine years, a lightship was stationed near Minots Ledge.
 In 1855, workers started building a new stone tower under the watchful eye of a lifeguard.
-It took five years to finish, having been swept away, unfinished, in 1852.
-The light was finally lit on Aug.
+It took five years to finish because another storm swept it away, unfinished, in 1852.
+Keepers finally lit the light on Aug.
 2, 1860.

-Minots Ledge Light is now on the National Register of Historic Places.
+Minots Ledge Light now belongs on the National Register of Historic Places.
 Memorial plaques honoring Joseph Wilson and Joseph Antoine were lowered to the ocean floor in 2007.
-Some fishermen claim the lighthouse is haunted, as they can hear their ghosts crying for help.
+Some fishermen claim they can hear their ghosts crying for help.